intel/oneContainer-Cloud-Tool/README.md

 $ pip install .
 ```

-oneContainer-cloud-tool has been installed and can be accessed as `onecontainer-cloud-tool`.
+oneContainer-cloud-tool has been installed and can be accessed as `onecontainer_cloud_tool`.

 ## Usage